nlcamp/azure-iot-samples-csharp/iot-hub/Samples/device/ConventionBasedOperations/readme.md

 These devices/modules can now use the Azure IoT Plug and Play APIs in the Azure IoT device SDKs to directly exchange messages with an IoT Hub, without having to manually format these messages to follow the Azure IoT Plug and Play convention.

+> Convention-based APIs are currently supported only over MQTT.
+Please try it out and let us know on our [discussions](https://github.com/Azure/azure-iot-sdk-csharp/discussions) page if you have any concerns, questions, or further changes you'd like to see!

 ## Table of Contents

 - [Client initialization](#client-initialization)